fsimphy/fsical-management/README.md

 See configuration for a list of available options.

 ## Configuration
-The project can be configured either by commandline switches or via an optional configuration file.
+The project can be configured either by command-line switches or via an optional configuration file.
 These are the available options:
 ```
 Usage: fsical-management <options>